 A tall tree with very large leaves.
 It’s often used by nesting birds and planted as a shade tree in city parks.
 Little wildlife usage as a source of food, but used for cabinets, fence posts, and railroad ties.

 Balsam Fir– Abies balsamea

-This tree thrives on cool, moist, well drained, soils.
-Its oils can be used as fragrance.
-The seeds are eaten by grouse, twigs browed by deer, and bark gnawed by porcupines.
+This tree thrives on cool, moist, well-drained, soils.
+Its oils can be used as a fragrance.
+The seeds are eaten by grouse, twigs browsed by deer, and bark gnawed by porcupines.